 Today’s workplaces stress the importance of collaboration, so it’s a rarity if you’re not at least occasionally colliding with folks outside your department.
-Get a jump start by grabbing a cup of coffee with a peer you rarely interact with.
-Take time asking him or her about their role.
+Get a jump start on your personal development goals at work by grabbing a cup of coffee with a peer you rarely interact with.
+Take time asking them about their role.
 Learn what makes other people successful.
 Ask questions like, “What would you do if you were in my job?” to understand how they thrive.
 You’d be surprised how much you can learn and feel inspired over a cup of coffee.

 3. Learn your company’s goals.

-Only 55 percent of middle managers can name any of their company’s top five priorities, and their direct reports know even less.
+Only 55 percent of middle managers can name any of their company’s top-five priorities, and their direct reports know even less.
 Regardless of how transparent your company is with its short- and long-term goals, you can always ask.
-Try conversing with your supervisor about what his or her long-term goals are, or make it your goal to participate in conversations about the future of your industry.
+Try conversing with your supervisor about what their long-term goals are, or make it your goal to participate in conversations about the future of your industry.
 The more you know about your company goals, the easier it is to understand how your work and contributions matter.

-Personal development doesn’t have to happen at work and should never happen alone.
-Sharing your goal with a peer will get you further than going solo.
-Try setting a three-month goal with a friend and hold each other accountable to that goal.
+Personal development doesn’t only have to happen at work and should never happen alone.
+Sharing your personal development goals with a peer will get you further than going solo.
+Try setting a three-month goal with a friend and hold each other accountable.
 Whatever goal you set, tell someone about it.